Bespoke Group Private Medical Insurance for 250 or more employees

-We will settle most bills directly with the hospital.
+All eligible bills will be settled directly with the hospital.
 Most specialists send their bills straight to us.
 If employees do get a bill at home, they – or their Group Administrator – can forward it on to us at:

 Bill Payment Team,

 Aviva Health UK,

 - Systems that support administrators’ needs

 Using Healthpoint, Group Administrators can log in to generate reports on claims to date.
 We can help your clients use this information to pinpoint areas of concern such as high levels of musculoskeletal injury in a physical working environment, for example.